FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: ON-BODY FEEDBACK FOR STRENGTH TRAINING

 \subsection{Data Analysis}

 We conducted a thematic analysis using reflexive approaches that combined both deductive and inductive coding \cite{reflexiveCoding} of video and audio recordings as well as annotated worksheets.
 The first author developed initial codes informed by theoretical frameworks from prior review articles on sports wearable technologies (e.g., \cite{sportsWearablesDesignSpace, mdpiReviewSportsWearable}), focusing on themes such as inputs, outputs, and their interplay.
-After collaboratively reviewing two sessions with the fourth and seventh authors, including videos \cite{videoanalysis}, transcripts, and worksheets, the first author generated preliminary groupings, which were then shared with the second, third, fourth, and seventh authors to refine the emerging themes.
+Examples of early codes included “joint deviation cue” (input), “vibrotactile” (output), and “synchronous execution” (interplay), etc. After collaboratively reviewing two sessions with the fourth and seventh authors, including videos \cite{videoanalysis}, transcripts, and worksheets, the first author generated preliminary groupings, which were then shared with the second, third, fourth, and seventh authors to refine the emerging themes.
 These results were iteratively discussed and revised during team meetings with the broader author group and were also compared against more recent design space publications (e.g., \cite{nzWorkshopPaper}).
 The remaining recordings were reviewed by the fourth and seventh authors under the supervision of the first author.
 The resulting design space was extensively discussed and refined by the first, fourth, and seventh authors, with additional input from the last author as well as the rest of the team during meetings.